zranger1/Flamecaster/README.md

 It is not designed for the high traffic level and may result in both slow network and slow Pixelblaze LED rendering performance.
 - Pixelblaze v3 hardware is **highly** recommended.
 You can use a Pixelblaze 2, but you'll need to restrict outgoing frame rate to
 10fps or less to avoid saturating the Pixelblaze's websocket connection.
+- How shall I say this?
+Wi-Fi: It's way twitchier than anyone would like.
+Before you take a wireless LED project live in an adverse environment (pretty much anywhere in public, really), be prepared to spend time optimizing router setup, channel selection, antenna positioning, and anything and everything else that might improve the signal.
+- Don't try to send your Art-Net traffic to Flamecaster over Wi-Fi.
+Especially not the same Wi-Fi network you're using for your Pixelblazes.
+S...l...o...w...
+Slow and cranky.

 ### Acknowledgements
 Uses the REMI library to create its web interface.